stuartcryan/advanced-google-maps-alfred-workflow/README.md

 ## History
 Version 2.0.1
+* Fixed comma issues in all the dirfX commands by quoting the strings

+Version 2.0.1
 * Fixed dirtw bike command... it hadn't been connected... after all the testing! #oops

 Version 2.0.0